RICHMOND -- Tucker Welch Properties was looking for a new way to film the videos that it uses to showcase its luxury properties to prospective buyers.

 "This puts it all together for the buyer," said Cindy Welch, a principal of Tucker Welch, who arranged Monday's video-shoot.

 Drones, also known as unmanned aerial vehicles or UAVs, are mostly associated with the unmanned aircraft that are used by the military.
-But commercial drones, those used for reconnaissance or surveillance purposes, resemble small remote-controlled planes, not military aircraft.

 They have become increasingly popular in the real estate market, despite the fact that the Federal Aviation Administration banned them for business related-uses in 2007 (the FAA does allow drones to be used for recreational or personal use).